apache/druid/docs/api-reference/data-management-api.md

 ### Update a segment as `used`

-Updates the state a segment as `used` using the segment's ID.
+Updates the state a segment as `used` using the segment ID.

 #### URL